-Ghent doesn't ooze with cobbles and charm; this is a living city, with an urban grittiness, with a welcome splash of creative hipster funkiness.
+Ghent doesn't ooze with cobbles and charm, like its rival Bruges — this is a living city, with an urban grittiness and a welcome splash of creative hipster funkiness.
 Explore its historic quarter, ogle the Van Eyck altarpiece in its massive cathedral, tour its impressive art and design museums, stroll its picturesque embankments, bask in its finely decorated historic gables, and prowl its newly revitalized Patershol restaurant quarter.
 Ghent is the kind of town that you visit for a few hours…and find yourself wishing you had a few days.

 At a Glance